Caroline Castigliano

 In her early twenties she set up a business in Florida, 'Survival Kit', designing sportswear for women, which was sold in Macy's, Bloomingdales and Saks.

 In 1990, she returned to the UK and opened a bespoke bridalwear retail business and in the mid nineties worked with Jasper Conran.
-In 1996 she launched her first high end bridal dress collection.
+In 1996, she launched her first high end bridal dress collection.

-As of 2016, Castigliano has a prestigious showroom located in Knightsbridge, London and a unique dedicated production facility in Lincolnshire (UK).
-Dresses are sold via specialist stockists throughout the world.
+As of 2016, Castigliano has their flagship couture bridal gown showroom located in Knightsbridge, London, and a dedicated production facility in Lincolnshire (UK).
+Castigliano's gowns are sold via specialist stockists throughout the world, including the UK, Asia, USA and Australia.